Social Security Disability

 Federal Court

-If the Appeals Court confirmed the ALJ’s decision, you may decide to take your claim to Federal Court.
+If the Appeals Court confirms the ALJ’s decision, you may decide to take your claim to Federal Court.
 Like other appeals, you have 60 days to do so.
 Simply put, a lawsuit is filed against the Social Security Administration (SSA) for mishandling your claim.

 Once you have decided to take your case to Federal Court, the official complaint and summons must be mailed via registered or certified mail to the SSA’s Office of General Counsel that oversees your area.
 In court, both you and the SSA will have lawyers present.
 There is a fee for filing this civil action, and it is not a good idea to make this decision without consulting the advice of an attorney first.